 This may include the standard treatments for lower back pain:

 - steroid injections

-If you don't get relief from steroid injections, this may be an indication that you need surgery.
+If you don’t get relief from steroid injections, this

 Physical therapy can help to strengthen and stabilize the muscles involved and improve movement.